 - You may use store-bought khoya too.
-But for homemade khoya, you may check the authentic khoya recipe.
+But for homemade khoya, you may check my khoya recipe.

 - For making the quick version of malpua, earlier you may prepare the khoya and store it in the freezer.

-- Though here coconut or narkel creates a good flavor if you are allergic to it just skip it.
+- Though here coconut or narkel creates a good flavor if you are allergic to coconut just skip it.